Welcome to SPDR® ETFs

-For nearly four decades, State Street Global Advisors has been committed to helping our clients achieve financial security.
+For nearly four decades, State Street Global Advisors has been committed to helping financial professionals and those who rely on them achieve their investment objectives.
 We partner with many of the world's largest, most sophisticated investors and financial intermediaries to help investors reach their goals through a rigorous, research-driven investment process spanning both indexing and active disciplines.
-With trillions* in assets, our scale and global reach offer clients access to markets, geographies and asset classes, and allow us to deliver thoughtful insights and innovative solutions.
+With trillions* in assets under management, our scale and global reach offer clients access to markets, geographies and asset classes, and allow us to deliver thoughtful insights and innovative solutions.

 State Street Global Advisors is the investment management arm of State Street Corporation.

-*Assets under management were $2.44 trillion as of September 30, 2016.
-AUM reflects approx. $40.29 billion (as of September 30, 2016) with respect to which State Street Global Markets, LLC ("SSGM"; U.S. Fund Distributor) serves as marketing agent; SSGM and State Street Global Advisors are affiliated.
+*Assets under management were $2.8 trillion as of December 31, 2017.
+AUM reflects approx. $34.92 billion (as of December 31, 2017) with respect to which State Street Global Advisors Funds Distributors, LLC. serves as marketing agent; SSGA FD, LLC and State Street Global Advisors are affiliated.

 What are ETFs?